ThorntonLab/tutorials/sqlite.rst

     data = [Datum(1, i) for i in range(10)]
     data.extend([Datum(2, i*i) for i in range(11, 21)])

-    # MAke a data frame and send it do a database.
+    # Make a data frame and send it do a database.
     df = pd.DataFrame(data, columns=Datum._fields)

     # NOTE: here is where you have to worry